Asset Management Company Registration from SEBI - Muds Management

 Frequently Asked Questions on Asset Management Company Registration from SEBI

-What Asset Management Company does?
+What Asset Management Company Does?

 An Asset Management Company often referred as AMC, is an entity that manages different sorts of funds of retail clients and invests them in several areas to reinforce the returns on them.
 The funds could be invested in stocks, mutual funds, bonds, and properties.